Air/Sea Passenger User Fees and Railroad Car Fee Collection Information

 On October 21, 2011, Public Law 112-42 was enacted.
 This law eliminated the exemptions previously set forth in 19 U.S.C. § 58c(b)(1)(A)(i) for those arrivals of passengers whose journeys originated in Canada, Mexico, or any adjacent island.
 Thus, only arriving passengers whose journeys originated in a territory or possession of the United States, or originated in the United States and were limited to territories and possessions of the United States, are exempt from the customs user fees prescribed by 19 U.S.C. § 58c(a)(5).
 As of November 5, 2011, each person that issues a document or ticket to an individual for transportation by a commercial vessel or commercial aircraft into the customs territory of the United States from Canada, Mexico, or any adjacent island shall collect from that individual the fee prescribed by 19 U.S.C. § 58c(a)(5), and comply with all other collection and remittance requirements currently set forth in 19 U.S.C. § 58c(d).

-In accordance with the Fixing America’s Surface Transportation Act (FAST Act) enacted on December 4, 2015, Public Law 114-94, and as announced in the Federal Register (82 FR 50659), customs air and vessel passenger fees will be increased by 2.677 percent to account for inflation.
-Effective January 1, 2018, the CUFs will be increased from $5.50 to $5.65 for nonexempt air and vessel passenger arrivals and from $1.93 to $1.98 for vessel passengers arriving from certain locations.
+In accordance with the Fixing America’s Surface Transportation Act (FAST Act) enacted on December 4, 2015, Public Law 114-94, and as announced in the Federal Register (83 FR 37509), customs air passenger, vessel passenger and railcar fees will be increased by 4.886 percent from the base year of Fiscal Year 2014 to account for inflation.

 Background: Immigration Inspection User Fee (IUF)